 O Sancta simplicitas (but in a good way!)
-These are the first words that come to mind when I see the new MM series (refs.
-MM 101 & MM 102) from a.b.art.
-The Swiss watch company is known for its very minimalist design language that is heavily influenced by the Bauhaus movement being their most important source of inspiration.
+These are the first words that come to mind when I see the new a.b.art MM series (refs.
+MM 101 & MM 102) from the Swiss-based watchmaking brand.
+The Swiss company is known for its very minimalist design language that is heavily influenced by the Bauhaus movement being their most important source of inspiration.
 The new MM series is the simplicity in its purest form.
 And I must admit that we here at WorldWatchReview.com are extremely delighted to see this beautiful timekeeper.
 While some may find its exterior oversimplified, I would argue that this is one of the most refined “simple” dressy watches currently available in this price range.

 Although clearly being positioned as a dress watch, the new a.b.art MM 101 / 102 collection doesn’t really fall into the category due to its impressive (some may even call it immense) diameter of 46.5 millimeters.
 To me, it looks more like a dressier take on a classic aviator’s timekeeper that has the usual diamond hands swapped in favor of stick-shaped ones.

 Also, being whole 13 millimeters thick, on a normal wrist, it looks more like a compass than a dress timepiece that is supposed to radiate understated elegance and discreetness.

 On the other hand, the watch may look good with casual dress: although you may deem it just too elegant and simple to be worn with a pair of jeans and a T-shirt, I would say that it will be just alright if you are the type of person who wears a carefully groomed beard and rides a cafe-racer in a vintage-style helmet.
 I am, by the way, not poking fun at the group: just trying to say that, while being a niche product, this watch is far from being silly.
 It simply needs to match a certain style and attitude.

 Its pure and simple dial with 12 applied indexes is easily readable at broad daylight, although the lack of luminous hands and indexes will surely make it unusable in darkness.